If you’ve been experimenting with a thicker pizza crust but keep ending up with a dense, tough texture that just won’t work, don’t give up hope.

 This approach also may lead to different flavors, depending on the plastic fat you choose.
 The amount of plastic fat to use in a thick-crust dough formulation will depend on the desired finished-crust characteristics.
 In general, 2% fat is considered the minimum when formulating dough for thick crusts, with 4% to 6% providing excellent flavor and eating properties.
 Even 8% to 12% is not uncommon, especially with dough being formulated for pan-style pizzas.

 Finally, thick-crust pizza dough formulas also work quite well for calzones.
 The richer, more tender crust adds a lot of appeal to the overall quality of the calzones, making them stand out from “just another form of pizza.”
-When making calzones from this type of dough, I like to brush the calzone with melted butter and sprinkle it with shredded Parmesan cheese just before baking.
-Then I’ll give it a quick spray of garlic-flavored butter oil and a sprinkling of Italian herbs with a powdered Parmesan-Romano cheese blend immediately upon removal from the oven.
+When making calzones from this type of dough, try brushing the calzone with melted butter, then sprinkle it with shredded Parmesan cheese just before baking.
+Also give it a quick spray of garlic-flavored butter oil and a sprinkling of Italian herbs with a powdered Parmesan-Romano cheese blend immediately upon removal from the oven.
 Serve it with a side dish of marinara sauce or ranch-dill dressing for dipping!

-Tom Lehmann was the longtime director of bakery assistance for the American Institute of Baking and is now a pizza industry consultant.
+The late Tom “The Dough Doctor” Lehmann was the longtime director of bakery assistance for the American Institute of Baking and a columnist for PMQ Pizza.
+This article was originally published in the September 2019 issue of PMQ.